 Susan Barton, Director, Kansas Regents Network (TELENET 2)

 Linda Teener, Director, UFM Community Learning Center

 The Division of Continuing Education works with K-State’s faculty to deliver the university’s quality learning resources to learners throughout Kansas, the nation, and the world through courses, conferences, professional development, and other learning experiences.
-The university makes use of the Internet, TELENET 2, a videoconferencing system, and face-to-face instruction.
+The university makes use of the Internet, TELENET 2 (a partnership of Regents institutions), videoconferencing, and face-to-face instruction.
 Location, once a major obstacle for those seeking educational opportunities, is being overcome through effective use of technology and services to distance students.

 The Division of Continuing Education has a trained staff to help students who have encountered obstacles to traditional college attendance, such as barriers created by distance, employment, physical handicap, or family responsibilities.
-Students are advised in their individual programs of study to select options such as online classes, conferences, short courses, or workshops, that best suits their needs.
+Students are advised in their individual programs of study to select options such as online classes, off-campus classes, conferences, short courses, workshops, or TELENET 2 courses that best suits their needs.

 Degrees through distance education